jchip/universal-nvm/README.md

 ### Shell Initialization on Unix

-The nvm installation automatically updates your shell profile files to initialize nvm.
+The Universal NVM installation automatically updates your shell profile files to initialize nvm.
 The behavior differs between zsh and bash:

 #### Zsh (macOS default)